(Pocket-lint) - In early 2019, Apple admitted what a lot of people had suspected for a while: AirPower, its

 - Would have charged any Qi-compatible devices

-Apple's AirPower was set to be a wireless charging mat that, like others, that plugs into the wall but transfers electrical charge into compatible devices through contact alone.
+Apple's AirPower was set to be a wireless charging mat that, like others, plugs into the wall but transfers electrical charge into compatible devices through contact alone.
 You just place your devices on it and they will charge without a wire and with minimal fuss.

 The iPhone X, iPhone 8 and 8 Plus, iPhone XS, XS Max, XR, iPhone 11 series, iPhone SE (2020) and iPhone 12 series all feature wireless charging and work with hundreds of existing Qi charging mats and accessories.

 AirPower would also charge Apple Watch in addition to the iPhone and AirPods 2 with wireless charging case and AirPods Pro.
 It would have been big enough for you to charge all three at the same time - your iPhone, Watch and AirPods.
 There are now numerous third-party mats that do the same, but not with the ability to place devices randomly that Apple wanted.

 In early 2020, Apple leaker Jon Prosser had sources confirm to him that the project is still very much underway and that Apple isn't giving up on its wireless charging dream.
-Bloomberg also appears to support this idea.
+Bloomberg also supported this idea.
 However, Prosser was duped by a clearly fake mockup mat leaked to him - which he went to lengths to defend - and we're no longer sure he's a reliable source.
+It of course doesn't help that no AirPower has launched yet and we're now well into 2021.

 Prosser said at the time the mat was codenamed C68 and will cost a not-insignificant $250 with a probable launch date late in 2020.
 With no sign of the mat yet, the dream is slowly dwindling.

 There will apparently be an Apple A11 chip inside to manage heat and regulate the charging voltage.